1993 Dhaka Premier Division Football League

-The 1993 Dhaka Premier Division League, also known as the BTC Star Football League for sponsorship reasons, was the 42nd season of the top-tier football league in Bangladesh and the 1st season of the Premier Division, following its succession from the First Division as the top-tier.
+The 1993 Dhaka Premier Division League, also known as the Star Football League due to sponsorship from BTC, was the 19th season of the top-tier football league in Bangladesh and the 1st season of the Premier Division, following its succession from the First Division as the top-tier.
 A total of ten teams participated in the league which ran from 11 June to 26 September 1993.

 Venue

-The Dhaka Stadium in Dhaka was the sole venue for the league.
+The Dhaka Stadium in Dhaka was the main venue for the league.